2026 Family Guide

 YOGA

 Comfortable clothing without buttons or zippers that is easy to move in.
-Students are encouraged to bring their own mat, which can be stored on-campus during their session.
-If a student cannot supply a mat or forgets their mat, Usdan will have extra.
+Students are encouraged to bring their own mat, which can be stored on campus during their session.
+If a student cannot supply a mat or forgets their mat, Usdan has extra.

+Students in Orchestra, Band, Jazz Ensemble, or Chamber Ensemble are asked to bring their instrument to Usdan.
 For the convenience of musicians who cannot take their instrument back and forth to camp, Usdan provides 24-hour instrument storage at Instrument Check.
-You can pick up your child’s slot number at Orientation or on the first day of camp.
+You can pick up your child’s slot number on the first day of camp.

 LUNCH

 Students are required to bring their own lunch.
-There is no refrigeration and students are required to carry their lunch in their bag.
+There is no refrigeration, and students are required to carry their lunch in their bag.
 If a student forgets or loses their lunch, Usdan Administration can provide a backup lunch.
+Please note many students with food allergies attend Usdan.
+We kindly ask that students not share their lunch with others.

 WATER